 At their core, tantrums are behavioral outbursts that erupt when a child’s immediate want or perceived need goes unfulfilled.
 Some of the most common tantrum triggers include:

-In the moment, a tantrum is a tactic for the child to try to get their way.
+In the moment, a tantrum is a tactic a child uses to get their way.
 These attention-seeking behaviors may involve testing limits, seeking reactions, or attempting to manipulate situations.
 As unpleasant as they are, tantrums serve a developmental purpose in helping children learn about the balance between their desires and the necessary boundaries in life.

 Meltdowns: Neurological Crises of Sensory Overload